Marc Levinson: The Great A&P

-The Great A&P and the Struggle for Small Business in America is a history of the Great Atlantic & Pacific Tea Company, better known as A&P, an American grocery chain that was the world's largest retailer from 1920 to 1962 and faced frequent attacks from politicians who accused it of destroying small businesses by selling food too cheaply.
+The Great A&P and the Struggle for Small Business in America explores the conflict between Americans’ professed faith in market forces and their desire to protect familiar local businesses from the forces of competition.
+It is a history of the Great Atlantic & Pacific Tea Company, better known as A&P, an American grocery chain that was the world's largest retailer from 1920 to 1962 and faced frequent attacks from politicians who accused it of destroying small businesses by selling food too cheaply.
+A second edition, published in 2019, included an added chapter comparing A&P with Amazon, another retail giant that has come under scrutiny for potentially anticompetitive practices.